ramtunguturi36/AI-Interview-Assistant/README.md

 - MongoDB for session and user data storage
 - SQLite for structured data and caching
 - OpenAI Whisper for speech recognition
+- NLP Libraries:
+  - spaCy for text processing and entity recognition
+  - NLTK for natural language processing
+  - TextBlob for sentiment analysis
-- Llama 4 Maverick model for AI-powered evaluations
+  - Llama 4 Maverick model for advanced NLP tasks
+- OpenRouter API for question generation
 - PDF processing with pdfplumber
-- OpenRouter API integration for advanced AI capabilities

 ## Getting Started